sceutre/flux-ux/README.md

 ## the diagram

-Here's an architecture diagram which is pretty much the same as Facebooks, however it hilights what to me are the more interesting part of the pattern, the various tight versus loose coupling, and sync vs async calls.
+Here's an architecture diagram which is pretty much the same as Facebooks, however it hilights what to me are the more interesting parts of the pattern, the various tight versus loose couplings, and sync vs async calls.

 ![architecture diagram](https://sceutre.github.io/flux-ux/diagram.svg)